From Lab to Factory: What Physical AI Systems Actually Need

 AI systems often fail in production because they are optimized for controlled lab conditions and are not tested under real-world variations, such as lighting, object variability, and operational complexity.

-What Makes Production Different
+What Makes Production Environments Different from Research Labs?

 Research labs and production facilities differ across nearly every dimension that matters for Physical AI:

-Environmental Conditions
+Environmental Conditions in Production vs. Lab

 • Lab: Controlled lighting (consistent intensity, color temperature), Clean backgrounds (solid colors, minimal clutter), Stable temperature and humidity, Isolated from other activities.